shsagir/play-area-sync/docs/collaboration.md

 * Limted App collaborators for Universal stack Apps (see [pricing](https://www.fortrabbit.com/pricing) for details)
 * Unlimted App collaborators for Professional stack Apps

 ### App collaboration use cases

+* Simple App sharing to get started with collaboration
 * Sharing the wekend project code with colleague to help debugging
 * Freelancer coworker get's access on one project
+* Contract worker to help out with a project
 * …